Friday, June 24, 2016

 Wow!
 Isla Mujeres from Punta Sur

-At Punta Sur, a family of curious Argentinian tourists quickly gathered around David as he manoeuvred the UAV for better images.
+At Punta Sur, a family of curious Argentinian tourists quickly gathered around David as he maneuvered the UAV for better images.

-Apparently interested curiosity is a familiar reaction, typically with the technology savvy under-thirty crowd, and especially Europeans.
+Curiosity is a familiar reaction, typically with the technology-savvy under-thirty crowd, and especially Europeans.

-When operating the remote controlled device he and Diane are mindful to not intrude on anyone privacy.
-They don’t buzz low over crowds, or deliberately focus on individuals.
+When operating the remote-controlled device, he and Diane are mindful to not intrude on anyone's privacy.
+They don’t buzz low over crowds or deliberately focus on individuals.

-David said even with the new advanced cameras measuring distance from space is difficult.
-A few times they used the UAV to try to locate a pod of dolphins that cavort along the eastern side of the island, only to discover that pinpointing a fast moving six-foot creature is nearly impossible.
+David said even with the advanced cameras, measuring distance from space is difficult.
+A few times, they used the UAV to try to locate a pod of dolphins that cavort along the eastern side of the island, only to discover that pinpointing a fast-moving six-foot creature is nearly impossible.
 On the other hand, flying around a stationary object is a breeze.

-Diane Daniel, keeping our very hot dog Sparky company
+Diane Daniel, keeping a very hot Sparky company

 My photo of David's DJI Phantom 3 UAV